-The goal of all scoliosis treatment is to stop the progression of the curvature so as to avoid the possibility of bracing or spinal surgery.
-It is never too early to begin correcting a curvatureeven if it is less than 10 degrees!
-"Watching the curvature" to see if it progresses or to see how quickly it progresses is a completely reactive approach in dealing with scoliosis and, likely, it is wasting precious time when effective stabilization and corrective treatment could be occurring.
-If scoliosis is allowed to progress, not only will it produce a structural, cosmetic deformity that will likely promote arthritic changes as time progresses, but with advanced curvatures, compromises to the function of organs such as the heart and lungs may actually have severe, life-altering consequences.
+The goal of all scoliosis treatment is to stop the progression of the curvature, so as to avoid the possibility of bracing or spinal surgery.
+It is never too early to begin correcting a curvature, even if it is less than 10 degrees!
+Doing nothing more than "watching the curvature" to see if it progresses or to see how quickly it progresses is a completely reactive approach in dealing with scoliosis and is likely to be wasting precious time, when effective stabilization and corrective treatment could be occurring instead.
+If scoliosis is allowed to progress, not only will it progresses, but, in the case of advanced curvatures, will compromise the function of organs such as the heart and lungs, which may result in severe, life-altering consequences.